 3 Nights Moremi Game Reserve with an optional scenic flight over the Okavango Delta and Chiefs Island

-An early morning road transfer takes us from the Makgadikgadi to Maun in time for lunch at a quaint local restaurant and then a road transfer to the mobile safari camp in the Khwai area adjoining the Moremi Game Reserve.
-The Moremi Game
+An early morning road transfer takes us from the Makgadikgadi to Maun in time for lunch at a quaint local restaurant and then a road transfer to the mobile safari camp in the Khwai area of the Moremi Game Reserve.

 Safari ends in Maun